-What Is Instant Rice?
+What Is Instant Dry Rice?

-Instant rice is fully cooked, then dried to create a shelf-stable product that rehydrates in minutes with just hot water.
-Unlike raw rice that needs 15-20 minutes of cooking, instant rice is ready in 3-5 minutes - or 3 minutes in a microwave.
+Instant dry rice is fully cooked, then dried to create a shelf-stable product that rehydrates in minutes with just hot water.
+Unlike raw rice that needs 15-20 minutes of cooking, instant dry rice is ready in 3-5 minutes - or 3 minutes in a microwave.

-Why Instant Rice Is Growing
+Why Instant Dry Rice Is Growing

 - Convenience: QSR chains, airlines, railways, and institutional kitchens need speed without sacrificing rice quality.